Repository Configuration (preview-config.yml)

 docker-compose.preview.generated.ymlin the deployment directory.
 That generated file is used fordocker compose up/down.
 Otherwise the orchestrator generatesdocker-compose.preview.ymlfrom templates. - Ports: Do not specify host ports for the

 appordbservices in your compose file.
 The orchestrator injects them at runtime so each preview gets unique ports and nginx can route correctly.
 Use service namesappanddb.
-Container ports are inferred from framework (NestJS 3000, Go 8080, Laravel 8000) and database type (Postgres 5432, MySQL 3306, MongoDB 27017).
+Container ports are inferred from framework (NestJS 3000, Go 8080, Laravel 8000, Rust 8080, Python 8000) and database type (Postgres 5432, MySQL 3306, MongoDB 27017).
 If you omitportsforapp/db, we add them; if you had host ports, we override them. - Project name: The orchestrator always runs with

 -p <deploymentId>(e.g.myorg-myapp-12).
 Do not rely on a fixed project name in your file. - Rebuild/cleanup: Update and cleanup use the same generated file: